antononcube/SimplifiedMachineLearningWorkflows-book/Tutorials/ODSC-2020/README.md

 [call for speakers](https://odsc.com/boston/call-for-speakers/) for [Open Data Science Conference (ODSC) East 2020](https://odsc.com/boston/).)*

-## Title

-Recommendation systems work-flows
+## Title: Recommendation systems workflows

 ## Abstract

-In this tutorial we consider work-flows of typical recommendation systems.
+In this tutorial we consider workflows of typical recommendation systems.
 We use both item-item and item-user recommenders.
+The item-item recommenders are based on Information retrieval principles; the item-user recommenders are based graph theory (and the so called "collaborative filtering.")

 For clarity we use both programming code and sequences of natural language commands.
 We also introduce and exemplify the use of different recommender interactive interfaces.

-The discussed recommender work-flows are constructed with dedicated R packages.
+The discussed recommender workflows are constructed with dedicated R packages.
 We mostly use (monadic) pipeline specifications.

 All parts of the tutorial are illustrated with a diverse set of examples based on